khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![Reddit](https://user-images.githubusercontent.com/46355364/207834850-32a0d4c8-9990-4919-94e3-abad1487a3bd.png)

 After submitting the form, check for a confirmation email.
-The credentials will be displayed [here](https://old.reddit.com/prefs/apps/), enter them into the OpenBB Terminal in one line:
+The credentials will be displayed [here](https://old.reddit.com/prefs/apps/), enter them into the Finance Analysis in one line:

 ```console
 /keys/reddit -i REPLACE_WITH_CLIENT_ID -s REPLACE_WITH_CLIENT_SECRET -u REPLACE_WITH_REDDIT_USERNAME -p REPLACE_WITH_REDDIT_PASSWORD -a REPLACE_WITH_USER_AGENT